bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Basic usage

-Before the library can be used, you need to obtain a secret key from [Environment setting view](https://app.bucket.co/envs/{environment}/settings/app-environments) in **Bucket.co**.
+To get started you need to obtain a secret key from [Environment setting view](https://app.bucket.co/envs/{environment}/settings/app-environments) in **Bucket.co**.

 > [!CAUTION]
-> Secret keys should only be used by the `node-sdk` and not any other
+> Secret keys are meant for use in server side SDKs only.
-> SDKs provided by Bucket.
-Secret keys offer the users the ability to obtain
+> Secret keys offer the users the ability to obtain
-> information that is often sensitive and thus should not be used in any
+> information that is often sensitive and thus should not be used in
-> front-end application.
+> client-side applications.

 ```ts
 import { BucketClient } from "@bucketco/node-sdk";